5seaton4/Comp4050_Team2_PizzaCrew/README.md

 - Repo rules defined in Github:
   - no committing to master directly, need to branch and have a ticket reference in commit message.
 - Github actions:
   - basic tests - JUNIT?
-Other test tooling software.
 - Linting rules:
   - software coding standard defined and enforced via linting software.
   - Static analysis